 If you are considering an HVAC career, keep in mind that you will generally have stable work hours throughout the year.

 According to the Bureau of Labor Statistics, most HVAC technicians work full time and occasionally on evenings and weekends.
 The hours during peak heating and cooling seasons, though, are often irregular and overtime is necessary.
 But about one in 10 are self-employed and set their own schedules.

 The Job Prospects

-As HVAC equipment becomes more efficient, consumers transition away from older, less environmentally-friendly HVAC systems and, instead, prefer installing newer, more efficient systems.
-Building owners and property managers are held to a high standard to install efficient HVAC systems and take environmental action by limiting energy consumption, according to energymanagertoday.com.
+As HVAC equipment becomes more efficient, consumers transition away from older, less environmentally friendly HVAC systems.
+They prefer installing newer, more efficient systems.
+Building owners and property managers are held to a high standard to install efficient HVAC systems and take environmental action by limiting energy consumption.

 Those who have completed training at a technical school face excellent job opportunity, according to the BLS.
 Job candidates who are familiar with computer tablets and electronics and have developed technology troubleshooting skills may have better opportunity with an HVAC career, as more people choose to install complex new systems in their homes and offices.

 To start your HVAC career, use the internet to your advantage!
 For example, you can find a job search website that finds job openings in your desired area.
 You should also contact Bryan University’s career services for additional support with your job search.